pyControl/docs/docs/user-guide/programming-tasks.md

 ## Events

-Events cause the state machine to do things, they may be generated externally by hardware inputs or internally by setting timers.
+Events cause the state machine to do things, they may be generated externally by hardware inputs or internally by [setting timers](#time-dependent-behaviour) or [publishing an event](#publish_event).
 The user specifies the events used by the state machine by creating a variable called `events` which is a list of event names.

 ```python
 events = ['event_A, event_B']